leviduan/Leetcode_levi/README.md

 # leetcode
-Solution in pure C or Python.
+Solution in pure C & Python.

 Let's fuck it now